-Outdoor adventures aren’t just for Olympians.
-If you want to connect with nature during an active pursuit, look to pastimes that nearly anyone can participate in.
+Outdoor adventures aren’t just for Olympians and other fit athletes.
+If you want to connect with nature during an active pursuit, look to pastimes that nearly anyone on your family can participate in.
 Don’t be timid if you haven’t tried these activities before.
 Easy hikes and kayak trips, hot air balloon adventures, shooting river rapids and even hang gliding are things nearly all of us can do with a bit of encouragement and guidance from the right tour outfitter.
-Here are our picks for 5 weekend excursions that you’ll be glad you tried.
+Here are our picks for five weekend excursions that your whole family will be glad you tried.

 1. Kayak on a glacial lake